Watson-Personal-Assistant/ibm-tririga-assistant/README.md

 #### F) EDIT THE WORKPLACE SERVICES APPS TO ADD CHAT UI ACCESS

 1. Open the Workplace Service view by going to Tools > Web View Designer > triWorkplaceServices.
-2. Copy the value in "Development Filename" and paste it as the value in the "Production Filename".
+2. Copy the value in `Development Filename` and paste it as the value in the "Production Filename".
 3. In the View Files section, click on /triview-workplace-services-dev.html
 4. Click on the Download View File icon.
 5. Edit the `triview-workplace-services-dev.html` file as follows: